kshaffer/musicianship/sightSinging.md

 Find the highest and lowest notes.
 When singing by yourself, you can sing in any key you like.
 Choose a key that will put the highest and lowest notes in your range.

 Once you have key and tempo chosen, orient yourself to the key.
-Use the solfège patterns on pp. 51 and 89 of the Karpinski *Manual*.
+For example, you can use scales, arpeggios, or something like the solfège patterns on pp. 51 and 89 of Gary Karpinski's *Manual for Ear Training and Sight-Singing*.

 *After* orienting yourself to the key, look for the hardest and trickiest passages.
 Sing through a couple of these licks out loud, perhaps adding or removing notes in order to figure them out, then sing them as written.